Syphl0rd/Habgrab/README.md

 # Habgrab
-Grab resources from Habbo Hotel using this program.
+Grab resources from Habbo Hotel.

 ## About
-* Java 8
+Written in Java 8 by user Mean.
-* Developed for Windows 10.